Skip to content

 • While the TethysL compiler is pretty comprehensive in terms of syntax and semantic validation, unless you can verify exact logical equivalence of the generated .tx and the original .xml in the procedure above, there might be migration cases where the resulting TethysL script should also be tested against an LRAUV simulator or even a real vehicle.
 Please check with an LRAUV expert about such potential cases, probably as part of the description of your pull request.

-• If your original XML contains <Insert>'s referring to .xml files, that's fine; both XML and TethysL insert's are allowed so there is no need to first convert those.
+• If your original XML contains <Insert>'s referring to .xml files, that's fine; both XML and TethysL insert's are allowed, so there is no need to first convert those.

 • TethysL offers enhanced capabilities at the syntax level, including arrays and macros, which make it possible to express some mission scripts in a more concise way (in some cases, very significantly).
 Although the automated conversion from XML to TethysL (first step above) will not make use of these features, you can consider using them in some future TethysL version of the script if they are applicable.

-• Ideally, we would like the original authors or recent committers of the XML files to be directly involved in the respective migrations, such that authorship can at least be preserved to some extent.
-Note that the git history of a converted script will be lost1 due to the file renaming involved.
+• Ideally, we would like the original authors or recent committers of the XML files to be directly involved in the respective migrations, such that authorship can at least be preserved to some extent.1 However, recognizing this may not be practical in many cases, we will be proceeding as needed.

-1. There are possible ways (including git-filter-repo) that we could consider using to better preserve history and authorship, but this aspect has not been discussed with the LRAUV team, and is not currently planned.
+1. Note that the git history of a converted script will be lost due to the file renaming involved.
+There are possible mechanisms (including git-filter-repo) that we could consider to better preserve history, but this is not currently planned.